Home-Like Office | Allegro

 Allegro Office in numbers:

-Percentage of support surface (meetings, social, other) – 42%
+Surface of support spaces (meetings, social, other) – 42%

 Bogusz Parzyszek, CEO | Founder